Jatin Sarker: Documentary

-Noted film-maker Tanvir Mokammel produced a documentary 1971 with a section on Sarker.
+Noted filmmaker Tanvir Mokammel produced a documentary, 1971, with a section on Sarker.
 It was released in March 2006.

 Publications

 Sarker published 17 titles to his credit.
 One of his important publications is Pakistaner Janmo Mrityu-Darshan, published in 2005.
 Another important book is Bangladesher Kavigan published by Bangla Academy in 1985.
 Some other books are Sahittyar Kachey Pratyasha, Bangalee Somajtantrik Otihya, Sankritir Sangram, Manab Mon, Manab Dharma and Shomaj Biplab, Aamaader Chintacharchar Dig-diganta, Sirajuddin Kashimpuri, Haricharan Acharjya, Golpe Golpe Bakyaran and Dijatitatwa Niotibad O BijnanChetona.